Rozapz/PyBer_Analysis/README.md

 ![Summary](analysis/summary_data.PNG)

-The next step is to get deeper into the data and find the total fare by city type for specific date ranges, Jan 2019 to March 2019, and plot this information in a weekly format.
+The next step is to get deeper into the data and find the total fare by city type for specific date ranges, January 2019 to March 2019, and plot this information in a weekly format.
 To show this data, first, we need to confine our table to these specific dates and then pivot our table to get information for each city type.
 The last step is to resample it using the weekly format and plot it.
 This plot is shown in the following figure:

 ![Summary](analysis/PyBer_fare_summary.png)